DBecker7/DB7_TeachingApps/README.md

 ### K-Function

 Animation (using a for loop and `Sys.sleep`, rather than being an image) of the calculation of the K-function.
 Can be found under SpatialFun/Kfunction.R.

-### TODO

-- Exploration of INLA parameters (esp. penalized complexity).
-- Description of INLA methods.
-- Multiple realizations of a single gaussian field (both in terms of Geostatistics and Spatial Point Processes, maybe with Areal data).
-- Generate random tesselations, show realizations of a continuous spatial process within those regions.